 Another great inspirational story from people living with the disorder is gold medalist Margie Alley who won the Women’s Singles Gold Medal, at the first-ever ITTF World Parkinson’s Table Tennis Championships.
 Alley talks about her experience with Parkinson’s and how she learned to turn her disability to a gold medal-winning talent.
 She says ”It was an incredible tournament that was much more than just table tennis.
 Winning was only one part of the overall experience”.
 A short movie was made for her, to tell her story, entitled “Gotta Keep Moving”.

 Truly motivating and inspiring people are living among us with Parkinson’s disease.
 So why don’t you be a part of this amazing movement and fight alongside with the others against this horrifying disorder?
 Lift the spirits and spread the love and hope to people who need it.
 Some people might just need that extra positive push from you that might save their lives in the process.
 Don’t give up and stay strong because technology and science haven’t given up on mankind yet.

 The Solution for Hand Tremor Symptoms

 There’s a remarkable glove gadget that can assist in controlling a person’s hand tremors.
 It’s thorough and delicate design allows it to stop the uncontrollable hand shaking enough for you to pick up and drink a cup of tea or coffee, or even write on a piece of paper.
-Meet the outstanding Steadi-one glove made by us at Steadiwear.
+Meet the outstanding Steadi-Two glove made by us at Steadiwear.
 This glove uses a smart fluid that stiffens & works together with a counter-weight that moves in the opposite direction of your tremor.
 You can say it’s the solution for all of those unsteady and irritating hand tremors caused by Essential Tremor or Parkinson’s.